csci-362-01-2019/Team4/README.md

 # Installation and Execution Steps
 Step 0: Ubuntu 18LTS, any other version was not tested, Java 8, Firefox.
+    Note: Maven may need to be pointed to the Java 8 JRE

 Step 1: Clone the Team4 github repository onto your machine.